 This course covers practical and theory sessions addressing the following topics:

 - hazards in Tasmanian aquatic environments and factors that contribute to aquatic emergency situations

 - effects and treatment of cold water immersion

 - safe wading techniques

 How long is the course?

 This is a 1 day course (9am – 5pm).
 All of the training and assessment materials that participants need will be provided by SMT.
 Participants must bring their own writing materials, a spare set of work-style clothing and waders.
 If you do not have your own waders, SMT can supply these for the session.

-Participants who successfully complete all of the assessments will receive a nationally-recognised Statement of Attainment for:
+Participants who successfully complete all of the written, verbal and practical assessments will receive a nationally-recognised Statement of Attainment for: